Cyber Charter Schools Are an Important Option at No Cost to PA Families

 CCA is a public cyber charter school available at no cost to families that provides a quality education at your child’s pace and on your family’s schedule…how school should work.

 CCA Is a Top-Rated Cyber Charter School Available at No Cost to Families

 If you’re a family ready to let your child thrive in our accredited online school, you can start your application by filling out this form – all you need is your name and an email address.

 We’ll then send you a secure enrollment link.
 The application takes about 15 minutes, and you can save and close it at any time.
-Once you submit it, a member of the CCA enrollment team will work with you to provide us required documents.
+Once you submit the application, a member of the CCA enrollment team will work with you to provide us required documents.

-After they have been successfully submitted, we will schedule you for a Great Start Orientation Session, which gives new CCA families a comprehensive overview of parent, student, and staff responsibilities in your new cyber charter school available at no cost.
+After documents have been successfully submitted, we will schedule your family for a virtual Great Start Orientation Session, which gives new CCA families a comprehensive overview of parent, student, and staff responsibilities in your new, no-cost cyber charter school.